endlesspint8/endlesspint8.github.io/_posts/2017-12-01-robohop-seven-questions-of-technology-and-beer.md

 The problems for the brewery are more concrete.
 There is the trouble of putting out several beers and not knowing which will take off, if any.
 Getting noticed in a busy field is always a concern.
 Allowing for immediate customer feedback provides a built in excuse for a less than stellar beer.
 The very blandness of a beer only reinforces the story of providing a blank canvas from which to build on together.
 This togetherness of brewery and drinker ties in nicely with the aforementioned customer engagement and follow-up curiosity that could lead to repeat purchases and/or word of mouth marketing.
 Additionally, any automated component has the potential for cost savings, whether by cutting back on labor, introducing efficiencies, or both.
 Whatever the upfront expenses for creating and running the algorithm they would be made up for by no longer needing to hire as many, as sophisticated, or as dedicated (fulltime v partime) brewers as before.

 The benefits of making customers think more critically about their beer aside, this approach to matching drinker preferences to potential beers only gets in the way of bringing these two together.
 Drinkers could just pick up another of the 1,000+ beers available in their area and seasonally rotated in, as opposed to waiting for the next algo-infused batch.
 The drinker will always be quicker at iterating the experience than any brewery, at least until we have [matter compilers](https://en.wikipedia.org/wiki/The_Diamond_Age).
-This technology does not address a problem for the drinker,[FN: “Not solutions to any problem a normal person would regard as significant.”
-(Postman lecture)] which leads us to ask…
+This technology does not address a problem for the drinker,<sup id="a3">[3](#f3)</sup>  which leads us to ask…

 ## 2. Whose problem is it?